 About the Campaign

-The Anthropology Club is seeking to raise $3000 to pay for forensic genealogy services to identify a set of human remains recovered from an agricultural field in Charleston, Missouri, in 1979.
+The Anthropology Club is seeking to raise $3500 to pay for forensic-grade genomic sequencing and genealogy services to identify a set of human remains recovered Cape Girardeau County in 1980.
 Forensic genealogy is a new approach to human identification using GEDmatch, a repository of DNA profiles voluntarily submitted by the public in an effort to connect with biological relatives.
-Most DNA profiles from unidentified decedents are entered into a database called CODIS, which analyzes only a small segment of DNA and is only useful if the decedent or a first degree relative was required by the criminal justice system to submit a DNA sample.
-Forensic genealogy utilizing GEDmatch analyzes a much larger portion of the genetic sequence and allows for the identification of more distant relatives.
-When a relative is identified, their family tree is reconstructed using traditional genealogical research methods in an attempt to identify a missing person in the family who can then be compared to the unidentified decedent.
+Most DNA profiles from unidentified decedents are entered into a database called CODIS, which analyzes only a small segment of DNA.
+CODIS matching is useful if the decedent or a close relative was required by the criminal justice system to submit a DNA sample, or if close relatives of a missing person voluntarily submit a family reference sample.
+The benefit of forensic genealogy utilizing GEDmatch is that a much larger portion of the genetic sequence is used, allowing for the identification of more distant relatives.
+When relatives are identified, their family trees are reconstructed using traditional genealogical research methods in an attempt to identify a missing person in the family who can then be compared to the unidentified decedent.
+We have recently solved our first case using a combination of anthropology, genomics, and genealogy, and we look forward to solving this one, too! (https://news.semo.edu/southeast-faculty-students-help-solve-missouri-cold-case/)

-Forensic genealogy has been applied successfully to solve cold cases as old and complicated as ours (see Lavender Doe and Belle in the Well cases, for example).
-These cases and others were solved by a forensic genealogy organization called DNA Doe.
-Two of the researchers from that organization have started their own organization called Redgrave Research (they are also still affiliated with DNA Doe, and were involved in both of the cases linked above).
-I have decided to use Redgrave Research for this case because of their enthusiasm for allowing students to be part of the investigative process.
-While the research will predominately take place elsewhere, Redgrave Research has offered to create a private online forum and repository for information/findings and to act as a primary communication forum as the geneticists and genealogists work through the case.
-The students added to the group will be able to observe the process and interactions among the specialists and will be able to ask questions and get answers directly from the experts.
-Othram, a Texas-based forensic genomics firm, will conduct the genetic sequencing.
+Othram (https://www.othram.com/), a Texas-based forensic genomics firm, will conduct the genetic sequencing, and Lee and Anthony Redgrave of Redgrave Research (http://redgraveresearch.com/) will lead the genealogical work.
+As with the last case we worked on (and solved!) with Othram and Redgrave Research, we will create a secure and private online forum and repository for information/findings and act as a primary communication forum as the anthropologists, geneticists, genealogists, and students working on this case.
+Students will be able to observe the process and interactions among the specialists and will be able to ask questions and get answers directly from the experts.
 This project will thereby serve not only to potentially solve a cold case and bring closure to a family but will also provide an invaluable opportunity for students to learn about cutting edge approaches to human identification.